Self Assessment

 Measure Your Waist

-Find the narrowest part of your torso, typically above your belly button and below your rib cage.
-Wrap the tape around this point.
-Do not suck in your stomach.
-Breathe normally and record the number.
+Find the narrowest part of your torso, usually a few inches above your navel and below your rib cage.
+Wrap the tape around this spot while standing naturally.
+Do not hold your breath or suck in your stomach.
+Breathe normally and record the measurement after a normal exhale.

 4